QuTech-Delft/qne-adk/docs/application_configuration.rst

       ROLES            Names of the roles to be created [required]

-This could be an example of what this command could look like:
+This is an example of what this command could look like to create application named 'teleport' and define 2 roles for it, 'Sender' and 'Receiver':

 .. code-block:: console